Configure the Server SSL Certificates

 MIID7TCCAtWgAwIBAgIJAJlLcgDO1uJuMA0GCSqGSIb3DQEBCwUAMIGMMQswCQYD

-// Additional base64 encoded text
+// Additional base64 encoded text for next most specific public key (an intermediate CA)

 -----END CERTIFICATE-----